CREPIC21/linux-server-wordpress-configuration/README.md

 # Linux Server Configuration - Setting Up a Wordpress Site
  - VM, SSH, Domain Name, DNS, VPS, WEB, OpenSSH, PHP, phpMyAdmin, MySql, WordPress

-> :mega: In the configuration steps replace all occurrences of:
+💡 In the configuration steps replace all occurrences of:
 > - `wordpresslinux.xyz` with your chosen domain name
 > - `wordpress` with your own chosen word
 > - `vm_ip_address` with your VM IP address